-During the year 2018, there were seventeen insurance claims in various stages of litigation, representing a claimed loss value of \$27,070,000.
-Of the outstanding claims, seven with exposure of \$7.75 million were resolved in 2018, at a cost to the County of \$405,195.
-This left ten claims, at a loss exposure of over \$19 million, still outstanding as at the end of last year.
+During 2020, there were 14 insurance claims in various stages of litigation and from various years, representing a claimed loss value in excess of \$23 million.
+Of the outstanding claims, seven claims were resolved in 2020, at a cost to the County of \$489,000.
+This left seven claims, at a claimed loss exposure of just less than \$6 million, still outstanding as at the end of last year.

-The table below outlines the total number of outstanding insurance claims submitted to the external insurer (as at the end of 2018), by policy year, for the past 15 years.
-The one claim that had remained outstanding from the former Town of Haldimand for many years, which originated in 2000, resolved in 2018, resulting in no claims from the former municipalities outstanding.
-There were two new claims initiated in 2018.
+The table below outlines the total number of outstanding insurance claims submitted to the external insurer (as at the end of 2020), by policy year, for the past 16 years.
 A claim is shown in the related year of loss, rather than the date it was received by the County and submitted to the external insurer.
 The column identifying the potential exposure of the outstanding claims is based on known information available from the lawsuit.

-Policy Year Claims Submitted to External Insurer by Date of Loss # Claims Remaining Open at 12/31/18 # Known Potential Exposure on Open Claims at 12/31/18 \$
+Policy Year Claims Submitted to External Insurer by Date of Loss # Claims Remaining Open at 12/31/20 # Known Potential Exposure on Open Claims at 12/31/20 \$

-2004 21 0 0

 2005 17 0 0

 2006 13 0 0

 2007 15 0 0

 2008 15 0 0

 2009 16 0 0

 2010 7 0 0

 2011 1 0 0

 2012 3 0 0

 2013 3 0 0

-2014 7 3 12,300,000
+2014 7 1 1,400,000

-2015 9 3 3,970,000
+2015 9 2 2,000,000

-2016 7 3 3,000,000

-2017 0 0 0
+2016 7 0 0

-2018 1 1 50,000
+2017 2 1 50,000

-Total 135 10 \$19,320,000
+2018 2 2 250,000

+2019 1 0 0

+2020 2 2 2,000,500

+Total 120 7 \$5,700,500

 The previous chart, at first glance, indicates a significant improvement from the early 2000's, when claims submitted to the insurer often numbered much higher.
-The higher number of claims from 2004 to 2010 were due to the County's significantly lower deductibles, meaning that more claims were administered externally.
+The higher number of claims from 2005 to 2010 were due to the County's significantly lower deductibles, meaning that more claims were administered externally.
 The reduction can also likely be credited to a greater emphasis on risk and claims management, thereby reducing the overall risk exposure.
-Counteracting that theory, however, is the realization that the municipality is being affected by an increasingly litigious society.
+It needs to be acknowledged, however, that the municipality is also being affected by an increasingly litigious society.

 Given the higher deductibles (primarily on General Liability claims that have moved from a \$25,000 per claim deductible in the early 2000's to \$250,000 in 2011 and subsequent years), the previous table excludes a substantial number of insurance claims that are administered internally each year and are the subject of a regular quarterly report to Council.
-Those claims are not submitted to the insurer as the dollar value of the loss did not exceed the deductible on the particular policy or they did not meet the threshold criteria of a reportable claim to the external insurer.
+Those claims are not submitted to the insurer as the dollar value of the loss did not exceed the deductible on the particular policy or they did not meet the threshold criteria of a reportable claim to the external insurer (i.e. personal injury).

-It must also be noted that the Limitations Act allows a two year period for claims to be issued following the date that the plaintiff becomes aware of their loss (longer if the claim pertains to bodily injury of a minor).
+It must also be noted that the Limitations Act allows a two year period for claims to be issued following the date that the plaintiff becomes aware of their loss (longer if the claim pertains to bodily injury of a minor under the age of 18).
 In order not to exceed the limitation period noted above, plaintiffs often file a "notice" of claim with the particulars of the lawsuit, with financial damages being sought subsequently revealed.
-Due to the fact that many legal actions are commenced just prior to the limitations deadline, it is probable that most of these lawsuits will be resolved for less than the amount being sought by the plaintiff; however, the County will incur the time and costs related to the defence, up to the \$250,000 deductible level for each claim.
+Due to the fact that many legal actions are commenced just prior to the limitations deadline, it is probable that most of these lawsuits will be resolved for less than the amount being sought by the plaintiff; however, the County will incur the time and costs related to the defense of the claim, up to the \$250,000 deductible level for each claim.